-The chemical manufacturing sector is one of America’s top exporting industries, with $189 billion in exports 2012, accounting for 12 percent of all U.S. exports.
-The industry employs 788,000 men and women, and of these jobs, more than 200,000 are export dependent.
-Additionally, the chemical industry is a key supplier for a broad range of downstream industries with large international presence, including automotive, agriculture, buildings and construction, pharmaceutical, transport, textiles, and many others.
+The chemical manufacturing sector is one of America’s top exporting industries, with $184 billion in exports in 2015, accounting for 14 percent of all U.S. exports.
+It is also one of America's largest manufacturing industries, a nearly $800 billion enterprise providing 810,000 skilled, good-paying American jobs, with production in nearly every state.
+The chemical industry is a key supplier for a broad range of downstream industries with significant economic impact, including automotive, agriculture, buildings and construction, pharmaceutical, transport, textiles, and many others.

 members are united in support of a comprehensive policy agenda that energizes economic growth and job creation in the U.S., and are ready to help drive it.
 The competitive advantage of American chemical manufacturing, largely due to

 shale gas, provides a unique opportunity to drive a broader expansion of manufacturing in the U.S. Maximizing this opportunity will require the development and implementation of a world leading, pro-competitive policy and regulatory environment: on

 With the development of shale gas and the surge in natural gas liquids supply, the U.S. has moved from being a high-cost producer of key petrochemicals and resins to among the lowest-cost producers globally.
 This shift in competitiveness is driving significant flows of new capital investment toward the U.S., with 274 natural-gas related projects already announced, valued at more than $170 billion (as of December, 2016).
 More than $76 billion in new projects have been completed or are currently under construction.